 Debt consolidation and credit card refinancing are two of the most common ways to reduce credit card debt.
 They have the same goal – reducing the amount of debt owed – but take very different roads to get there.

 The first, debt consolidation, usually requires getting a loan that can be used to pay off high-interest credit card debt.
 The loan can be secured, for instance a home equity loan or line of credit, or unsecured, a personal loan that a borrower can obtain from a bank, a credit union or an online lender.

-Credit card refinancing is often a simpler strategy for those with good credit.
+Credit card refinancing, which differs from debt consolidation, is often a simpler strategy for those with good credit.
 It usually requires getting a credit card that offers a zero-interest balance transfer option with a large credit limit.
 The card user can transfer debt from other high-interest cards to the new one and not be charged any interest for the introductory period.